amin-abir/onia/readme.txt

 === Onia ===

-Contributors: nalam
+Contributors: amin7
 Tags: two-columns, blog, portfolio, education, right-sidebar, custom-background, custom-colors, custom-menu, custom-logo, editor-style, featured-images, full-width-template, sticky-post, theme-options, threaded-comments, translation-ready
 Requires PHP: 5.6
 Requires at least: 5.0
 Tested up to: 5.9
-Stable tag: 1.0.2
+Stable tag: 1.0.0
 License: GNU General Public License v2 or later License URI: http://opensource.org/licenses/gpl-2.0.php

 == Description ==
-Onia is a premium portfolio WordPress theme with a clean and minimalistic design.
+Onia is a minimal WordPress theme with a creative and minimalistic design.
 It features a responsive layout, post formats and lots of flexible options that make it easy to customize to your needs.
-It's perfect for freelancers, designers, developers, photographers artists and all other professionals.
-Portfolio X is also a creative WordPress theme.
+It's perfect for freelancers, designers, developers for their knowledge sharing.
+Onia is also a creative WordPress theme.
 It is not only a unique portfolio theme, but also a multi-purpose theme that can be used for a wide range of websites such as portfolio, personal blog, business, photography, online store, etc.

 == Installation ==